fourjuaneight/blog/content/about.md

 Hi, I'm [Juan Villela](https://www.juanvillela.dev/) and I like websites.
 Most of my time is spent making them for others online.
 When I'm not working, I'm probably still coding.

 Writing isn't my strong suit.
-But I do it ~~quite often~~ from time to time.
+But I do it from time to time.
 It's therapeutic and helps me clear my head.
 In this blog, I write about notable things I find interesting and some of my coding projects.
 I'm not sure what else to say so here's a list of "fun facts" about me, I guess:

 - I like stickers.
 Almost every electronic I own is covered in stickers.
-- From time to time I build mechanical keyboards.
+- I build mechanical keyboards every now and then.
 - I love cooking.
-It relieves my stress, makes me happy, and feel an immense sense of accomplishment almost immediately.
+I like to think I'm pretty decent at it.
-- I like JRPGs.
-Like the 200-hour-long, convoluted storyline, with 30 characters type of JRPGs.
+- I like RPGs.
+Mostly those out of Japan.
+Like the 200-hour-long, convoluted storyline, with 30 characters type of RPGs.
 - I ~~collect~~ hoard Magic The Gathering cards, which are kept in a cool binder I almost never open.
-For some reason, I also keep a record of which cards I own on a database and render it on a nice UI on this site.
+Of course, I also keep a record of which cards I own on a database and render it on a nice UI on this site.
 You can check it out on the [MTG](/mtg/) page.
 - I really like making lists.
-It's a concise, well-structured, and simple method of conveying your thoughts for others to understand.
 - I delivered a baby once.
 It was not magical for me, the staff on the ambulance, or the person giving birth.
-It's the most stressful I've ever been in my life.
+It's the most stressed I've ever been in my life.

 ## Work